tacowordpress/taco-theme/src/app/config/README.md

 If you choose to hide Appearance, the Menus page will automatically be added back to the sidebar menu, as it most likely needs to be accessible to all admin users.
 To also hide the Menus page, pass both `appearance` and `menus` to the relevant option.

-Note: The Menus page can't be hidden when it is a submenu item under Appearance.
+Note: The Menus page can't be hidden when it is a child of the Appearance page.

 ## Adding custom admin pages